mathiasmunene/Command-Line-To-Do-List-Application/README.md

-# Command-Line-To-Do-List-Application

-# To-Do List Application
+✅ Command-Line To-Do List Application

-A simple command-line to-do list application built with Python.
-This app allows users to add, view, complete, and delete tasks, with data stored persistently in a text file.
+🗒️ A simple yet powerful command-line To-Do List app built with Python.
+Manage your tasks right from your terminal — add 🆕, view 👀, complete ✅, and delete ❌ tasks.
+All your tasks are stored persistently in a tasks.txt file.

-# Features
+✨ Features

-Add new tasks with descriptions
+    ➕ Add new tasks with descriptions

-View all tasks with completion status
+    📋 View all tasks with their completion status

-Mark tasks as complete
+    ✅ Mark tasks as complete

-Delete tasks
+    🗑️ Delete tasks

-Persistent storage using a text file
+    💾 Persistent storage using a text file

-# Requirements
+🛠️ Requirements

-Python 3.x
+    🐍 Python 3.x

-# Setup
+🚀 Setup

 Clone the repository:

 git clone https://github.com/mathiasmunene/Command-Line-To-Do-List-Application
 cd todo-app

-Ensure Python 3 is installed:
+Check Python is installed:

 python3 --version

-# Run the application:
+Run the application:

 python3 main.py

-# Usage
+🧑‍💻 Usage

-Launch the app with python3 main.py.
+Launch the app:

+python3 main.py

-Choose an option from the menu:
+Then choose an option from the menu:

-1. View Tasks: Display all tasks with their completion status.
+    📋 View Tasks – See all your tasks and their status

-2. Add Task: Enter a task description to add it.
+    ➕ Add Task – Type a task description to add it

-3. Complete Task: Mark a task as complete by entering its number.
+    ✅ Complete Task – Mark a task done by its number

-4. Delete Task: Remove a task by entering its number.
+    🗑️ Delete Task – Remove a task by its number

-5. Exit: Close the application.
+    🚪 Exit – Close the app

-Tasks are saved to tasks.txt and persist between sessions.
+📂 Your tasks are saved in tasks.txt and will be there when you return!

-# Contributing
+🤝 Contributing

+Found a bug? 💡 Have an idea?
-Feel free to fork this repository, make improvements, and submit pull requests!
+Fork the repo, make your magic, and submit a pull request!
+Let’s make productivity fun together! 🙌

-# License
+📄 License

 This project is licensed under the MIT License.
+Use it, modify it, share it — just don’t forget to credit the authors 😄